eddymarts/Accommodation-Crawler/README.md

     - Extend url_scraper to have a ZooplaRentScraper and a "PrimeLocationScraper" ✅

 - url_scraper should pick records from the queue and scrape them with the right scraper either zoopla or PrimeLocationScraper ✅

+- Write scraper (url_scraper) for individual zoopla-rented properties ✅

+- url-fetcher should check the DB first, to check if the URL is already in the dataset before saving it. ✅

+- Write scraper (url_scraper) for individual zoopla properties ✅

+- Setup url_scraper to read from the queue and scrape that property ✅
+    - Mark scraped property as NULL ==> SCRAPING ==> SCRAPED + date_scraped ✅